LeetCyberSecurity/monday-client/docs/source/fields.rst

     You should have received a copy of the GNU General Public License along with monday-client.
 If not, see <https://www.gnu.org/licenses/>.

+.. _fields_section_top:

 Fields Reference
 ----------------

+The fields used in the MondayClient library directly correspond to the field structure used in monday.com API queries.
+When you specify fields in this library, they are translated directly into the GraphQL query structure that monday.com's API expects.

+For example, if you request ``BASIC_FIELDS`` for a board, it's equivalent to requesting ``id name`` in a GraphQL query.

 This page documents all premade field options available across different services.